 Marketing Principles is designed to offer you insights into both the theoretical and practical applications of marketing.

 In this course you will be encouraged to be an active learner.
 Your learning will be supported through various in-class and online activities comprising individual and group work.
 These may include quizzes; assignments; prescribed readings; sourcing, researching and analysing specific information; solving problems; conducting presentations; producing written work and collaborating with peers on set tasks or projects.

-Tutorials may be offered to provide clarification and guidance on completing the various assessment tasks and addressing questions related to the topic of the week.
-You are encouraged to share their opinions and examples via class discussion.
+Workshops may be offered to provide clarification and guidance on completing the various assessment tasks and addressing questions related to the topic of the week.
+You are encouraged to share opinions and examples via class discussion.

 Overview of Learning Resources

 Various learning resources are available online through myRMIT/Canvas.
 In addition to topic notes; assessment details and a study schedule you may also be provided with links to relevant online information; readings; audio and video clips and communication tools to facilitate collaboration with your peers and to share information.

 Resources are also available online through RMIT Library databases and other facilities.
 If you require assistance with the RMIT library facilities contact the Business Liaison Librarian for your school.
 Contact details for Business Liaison Librarians are located online on the RMIT Library website.